 Welcome to Flocabulary!
 Follow the steps below to get started using Flocabulary in your classroom today.
-We'll guide you through how to:
+You’ll learn how to:

 - Create your account